Genetics of Plant-Environment Interactions

 2. Natural variation of abiotic stress tolerance and adaptation

 We investigate the molecular and genetic mechanisms underlying the naturally occurring tolerance to abiotic stresses in plant populations.
 We're currently studying the genetic bases for the naturally occurring variation of stress protective metabolites that condition resistance in plants.
-Since 2014 we have introduced Capsella bursa-pastoris for this research and we're currently developing genetic tools for this species.

 E-book in Frontiers in Plant Science 2014, by Antonio F. Tiburcio and Rubén Alcázar, Eds.
 Editorial article by Ruben Alcazar & A.F.
 Tiburcio in Frontiers in Plant Science 2014: Plant polyamines in stress and development: an emerging area of research in plant sciences